Azure-Samples/azure-spring-boot-samples/aad/spring-security/docs/README.md

 # 1. About
-This doc demonstrates how to use [Azure Active Directory] in [Spring Boot] application.
+This repo demonstrates how to use [Azure Active Directory] in [Spring Boot] application by [spring-security].

 # 2. Ask for help
 If you have any question about these samples, please ask by [creating a new github issue].